Piano, Singing and Theory Tuition

 MUSIC LESSONS > Piano

 My main aim is to enable pupils to read music accurately as they play.
-A piano is a beautiful instrument but it isn't affordable nor indeed suitable for everyone and I'm happy to give advice.
+A piano is a beautiful instrument but it isn't affordable nor indeed suitable for everyone and I'm happy to give advice on buying either acoustic or digital.

 For many years now, I've started beginners off with the Hal Leonard Student Piano Library - I tend to keep to the same course because I know it well and can adapt it to suit my pupil's needs.